LeidyGil/leidygil.github.io/SQL_English.md

 SELECT * FROM table WHERE columna IN (SELECT * FROM otra_tabla);
 ```
 We are asked to show the names of all the people who have an average grade less than 50.
-Select the IDs FROM the "notas" table with promedio_notas <= 50
+Select the IDs from the "notas" table with promedio_notas <= 50
-SELECT the names FROM the "estudiantes" table whose ID is within the previous subquery.
+Select the names from the "estudiantes" table whose ID is within the previous subquery.
 ```sql
 SELECT nombre FROM estudiantes WHERE estudiante_id IN (SELECT estudiante_id FROM notas WHERE promedio_notas <= 50);
 ```